Daniel-SanchezG/VORTEX_FINAL/README.md

 For Real-world analysis:
 - Find a new folder called "real_world_results"
-- Inside you will find all tables and visualization generated
+- Inside you will find all the tables and visualisations generated (especially table 3 and figure 6 presented in section 3.3 of the paper).

 `The results are the same as those presented in the paper`